-IN some ways he was very much like the image in the file, and some ways utterly different, she couldn’t help thinking.
+In some ways he was very much like the image in the file, and some ways utterly different, she couldn’t help thinking.
 The goggles hid his eyes, which for some reason made her all the more curious as to their shade.
 He was not the tallest soldier she had seen, but he was still tall, a little over two meters, his nose was two broad and lips to thin to call him handsome, but still he had a comfortability with his skin, which was dark as tar, that was rather appealing.
-He had the uniformity of ears with all the members of the UPS, which to Faiz was somewhat disturbing.
-The people of Jahan and the surrounding planets that were quickly becoming part of the Confederacy of Allied Chiefdoms, did not have such uniformity of body parts everyone had distinct ear lobes.
-The Legget, and all those of the UPS she had seen, had the shame shaped ear, a round oval for the top that elongated down into a dagger point near the bottom.
-This naturally, was lead to the roomer that they were all genetically manipulated during training, the ear’s shape was proof of this.
+He had the uniformears of all the members of the UPS, which to Faiz was somewhat disturbing.
+The people of Jahan and the surrounding planets that were quickly becoming part of the Confederacy of Allied Chiefdoms, did not have such uniformity of body parts, everyone had distinct ear lobes.
+The Legget, and all those of the UPS she had seen, had the sameshaped ear, a round oval for the top that elongated down into a dagger point near the bottom.
+This naturally, was lead to the rumorthat they were all genetically manipulated during training, the ear’s shape was proof of this.
 That, and their height and impressive builds, even the women, there were thankfully few, looked as strong as a Jahan male.
 His command of her language, and even more so, his use of proper etiquette, was what truly impressed her.
 He had been recommended for these skills true, but she still expected him to be using a translator modulator, many of his fellow soldiers used such devices when communicating to the populist.
-He wasn’t warring one, he had also apologized for nearly trying to shake her hand, many soldiers didn’t seem to concern themselves with local traditions.
-They fact that he seemed to care, and was willing to apologize for the near slight, something all men had a problem with, took her a back just a bit.
+He wasn’t wearingone, he had also apologized for nearly trying to shake her hand, many soldiers didn’t seem to concern themselves with local traditions.
+The fact he seemed to care, and was willing to apologize for the near slight, something all men had a problem with, took her a back just a bit.